JdeRobot/DeepLearningStudio/Formula1-FollowLine/README.md

 ## Preparing Dataset

+Two possible datasets:
-The dataset for training is available in the following [link](https://drive.google.com/file/d/1EL2Pzzdoj7jLRRi9DXNDVCwZZ0zGGu7H/view?usp=sharing).
+* The dataset for training is available in the following [link](https://drive.google.com/file/d/1EL2Pzzdoj7jLRRi9DXNDVCwZZ0zGGu7H/view?usp=sharing).
+* The **10fps** dataset for training is available in the following [link](https://drive.google.com/file/d/1NxSsbpUqlRisMFSVtIiVZV-QSck3ohKU/view?usp=sharing).
+It includes timestamp for each sample.

 It's generated from running an explicitly programmed brain over different circuits.
 It's divided as follows: